return42/sphkerneldoc/doc/books/debugobjects/fixupfunctions.rst

 fixup function should check if this is a legitimate case of a statically initialized object or not.
 In this case only debug_object_init() should be called to make the object known to the tracker.
-Then the function should return 0 because this is not a real fixup.
+Then the function should return false because this is not a real fixup.

 .. ------------------------------------------------------------------------------